To content

 Participation in the 46th International Conference on Information Systems, Nashville, Tennessee, USA 2025

-The Chair of Digital Transformation presented four papers at the 46th International Conference on Information Systems (ICIS), Nashville, TN, USA.
+The professorship Digital Transformation presented four papers at the 46th International Conference on Information Systems (ICIS), Nashville, TN, USA.

 The image is a full-body group photo showing four people standing side-by-side facing the camera in front of a conference backdrop.
 The backdrop is white and features a banner at the top reading "ICIS 2025" in large dark blue letters, followed by "Nashville Tennessee December 14 – 17".
 The banner includes graphics of a guitar headstock on the left and an orange guitar neck on the right containing the hashtag #ICIS2025.
 Below the banner, the wall features a repeating step-and-repeat pattern of logos for "AIS" (Association for Information Systems) and "ICIS 2025".
 From left to right: The first person is a man with short blond hair and glasses, wearing a dark grey suit jacket, a white button-down shirt, dark trousers, and brown leather dress shoes.
 Next to him is a woman with long blond hair wearing a beige checked blazer, a white top, black trousers, and light-colored sneakers.
 Beside her stands a woman with long brown hair and glasses, wearing a vertically striped shirt in white and reddish-brown, a brown midi skirt, dark tights, and tan boots with fur trim.
 On the far right is a man with short hair and glasses wearing a white face mask.
 He is dressed in a blue checkered button-down shirt, dark jeans, and brown boots.
 All four individuals are wearing conference name badges on lanyards around their necks.
 They are standing on a carpet patterned with large, abstract leaf shapes in shades of blue and green.